zheyuanlai/SubmodOptMC/dist2fact/README.md

-# Submodular optimization of the KL
+# Submodular optimization of KL divergence

 We use submodular minimization on the KL divergence between original transition probability matrix P and the outer product of keep-S-in and leave-S-out matrices, subject to a cardinality constraint.